criteo-cookbooks/nssm/README.md

 #### Actions

-- `install` - Install a Windows service.
+- `install` - Install a Windows service, and update it accoridngly.
+(Note: it will NOT automatically restart the service, make sure to notify the according service to restart)
+- `install_if_missing` - Install a Windows service, but do not update it if present (old behaviour)
 - `remove` - Remove Windows service.

 #### Attribute Parameters